DerThorsten/mkdocs-jupyterlite/README.md

-do not even think about using this --- this is far from beeing usable
+do not even think about using this --- this is far from being usable.
+This is still in the early experimentation phase